Holyford Woods Local Nature Reserve

 A Woodland Rich in Wildlife

-The woods are home to oak, ash, and hazel trees, providing nesting sites for birds, bats, weasels, and wood mice.
 A goyle—a sunken stream—runs through the heart of the woodland, feeding the Stafford Brook, which flows into the Axe Estuary at nearby Colyford Common (at Seaton Wetlands).

-Seasonal Highlights
+Spring Highlights

 Plan Your Visit